Reflecting the colours of Kooljaman.

 Fishing & 4WD

 Several options here.
-Four wheel driving is allowed around to the bay area beyond the eastern beach.
-It is a very soft sandy track to reach this part of the beach and it is recommend tyre pressures are dropped to 18psi before making the trip.
+Four-wheel driving is allowed around the bay area beyond the eastern beach.
+It is a very soft sandy track to reach this part of the beach and it is recommended tyre pressures are dropped to 18psi before making the trip.
 300m around the bay beach is a set of bollards, these mark the end of the track.
 This beach is the boat launching beach and the best beach fishing beach.
 The beach is mostly sand with a few rocks with a consistent gentle gradient, safe for kids.
-Fishing can be completed on the western beach however the gradient into the water is much steeper and the drop off more severe, this beach also supports a lot more rocks that run the length of the beach making it difficult to avoid snags.
+Fishing can be completed on the western beach however the gradient into the water is much steeper and the drop-off more severe, this beach also supports a lot more rocks that run the length of the beach making it difficult to avoid snags.
 Large sharks also frequent the deeper waters along this stretch of beach.
-Fishing on both sides of the Cape are best on incoming tides.
+Fishing on both sides of the Cape is best on incoming tides.